Appeals court clears Harvard of racial bias in admissions

 A three-judge panel of the appeals court heard arguments in September, but one of the judges, Juan Torruella, died in October before the case was decided.
 The ruling notes that Torruella heard oral arguments but did not participate in issuing the decision.

+Ultimately, the judges wrote, Asian American identity has a statistically insignificant effect on admissions probability, and they concluded that Harvard does not place outsized emphasis on race.

+“Harvard has demonstrated that it values all types of diversity, not just racial diversity,” the judges wrote.
+“Harvard’s use of race in admissions is contextual and it does not consider race exclusively.”

 The U.S. Justice Department lawsuit filed briefs supporting the lawsuit, arguing that Harvard goes too far in using race to select students.
-The Trump administration has also challenged the use of race at other elite schools including Yale University.
+President Donald Trump’s administration has also challenged the use of race at other elite schools including Yale University.

+If the Harvard case is taken up by the Supreme Court, some legal scholars believe that the current justices may place tighter limits around the use of race in admissions or forbid it entirely.

+The current Supreme Court is more conservative than when it last ruled in favor of the consideration of race in college admissions.
+Since that 2016 ruling, two justices in the 4-3 majority to uphold an admissions program at the University of Texas have been replaced by Trump appointees.

 Along with the Harvard case, the Virginia-based Students for Fair Admissions is also suing to rid racial considerations at the University of North Carolina in Chapel Hill and at the University of Texas at Austin.